The Okeechobee Waterway is a pleasant and unusual trip for boaters through the heart of Old Florida.

 After a day chugging along the southern shore of Lake Okeechobee (the rim route), we came to Roland Martin's in Clewiston.
 Roland Martin is a famous fishing celebrity.
-His little resort has motel rooms and some boat slips.
+His little resort has motel rooms, a tiki bar, and some boat slips.

-A shuttle bus will come to the marina and take you to the nearby Clewiston Inn where you can enjoy the famously tasty Lake Okeechobee fried catfish.
+A shuttle bus came to the marina and took us to the nearby Clewiston Inn where we enjoyed the famously tasty Lake Okeechobee fried catfish.

-Note: I learned in 2018 that the Clewiston Inn is no longer open.
+Note: I learned in 2018 that the restaurant at the Clewiston Inn is no longer open.

 Ogden Nash once wrote "A marvelous bird is the pelican, his beak can hold more than his belly can".
 This guy (or gal) is a fine specimen who didn't mind our presence at all.
-He would be in heaven if you took him to the all-you-can eat catfish dinners at the Clewiston Inn.
+He would be in heaven if you took him to the a catfish dinner at one of the local restaurants.

 This little Gator welcomed us to our slip at Roland Martin's.
 We are smart Floridians, and knew better than to feed these guys.
 Do it too often and you soon become the food.